mandarangchekar/Secrets/README.md

 # Secrets
-A complete web application with priviliges of signing in through google or facebook.
+A complete web application to post your secrets anonymously with privilege of signing in through google or facebook.